51Degrees/specifications/device-detection-specification/pipeline-elements/device-detection-on-premise.md

    that element.
 In the case of the Device Detection Engine, this list will include Property metadata derived from the data file metadata mentioned above.

+[^4]: Due to the structure of the data, this is not intended to support high-performance querying scenarios.
+For that use-case, customers are directed to our 'csv' data file, which can be consumed and stored in a database or whatever other form is needed for querying.

 For details on the additional meta-data, see the
 [data model specification](../../data-model-specification/README.md).